 This Planning Rationale has been prepared by JLR in support of a Minor Zoning By-law Amendment for the site known as that portion of Quinns Pointe Stage 5, Part of 3882 Barnsdale Road and Part of 39260 Greenbank Road for Minto Communities that is proposed for back-to-back townhouse development.
-The ZBA is to rezone Blocks 1-8, 17-19 on the Concept Plan for the lands described as Part of Lot 7, Concession 3 from for eight (8) blocks of back-to-back townhouses and three (3) blocks of side-by-side Townhouses for a total of 99 units.
+The ZBA is to rezone Blocks 1-8, 17-19 on the Concept Plan for the lands described as Part of Lot 7, Concession 3 for eight (8) blocks of back-to-back townhouses and three (3) blocks of side-by-side Townhouses for a total of 99 units.

-The subject site is split zoned as Residential Density Third Zone Subzone YY, Urban Exception 2527 (R3YY [2527]), Residential Density Fourth Zone Subzone Z, Urban Exception 2528 (R4Z [2528]), Open Space (O1) and Development Reserve (DR) The proposed ZBA will rezone a portion property to Residential Density Third Zone Subzone YY, Urban Exception XXXX (R3YY [XXXX]) to permit the new development of back-to-back townhouse dwellings.
+The subject site is split zoned as Residential Density Third Zone Subzone YY, Urban Exception 2527 (R3YY [2527]), Residential Density Fourth Zone Subzone Z, Urban Exception 2528 (R4Z [2528]), Open Space (O1) and Development Reserve (DR).
+The proposed ZBA will rezone a portion property to Residential Density Third Zone Subzone YY, Urban Exception XXXX (R3YY [XXXX]) to permit the new development of back-to-back townhouse dwellings, along with a small portion of a future road zoned to O1.
 The portion of the property zoned as DR will be rezoned to R3YY [2527] to permit street front townhouses.
 The amendment can be considered technical in as outlined in Section 3.2, 3.3.2 and 4.5 of this Planning Rationale.